Yandy Díaz Player Props: Rays vs. Red Sox

 - TV Channel: NESN

 Looking to place a prop bet on Yandy Díaz?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Yandy Díaz At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks eighth, his on-base percentage ranks fifth, and he is fourth in the league in slugging.
+- Among qualified hitters in MLB play, he ranks eighth in batting average, fourth in on-base percentage, and fourth in slugging.

-- Diaz has picked up a hit in 32 of 47 games this season, with multiple hits 16 times.
+- Diaz has picked up a hit in 68.1% of his 47 games this year, with more than one hit in 34.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.